 The changing make-up of our population could have a big impact on house prices.
 Recent generations of homeowners have been able to make money by selling up and moving to cheaper homes when they retire.
 Thanks to strong demand from plenty of young workers, this has been an easy way to make money.

-But I think that’s going to change.
+But all that could change.
 Going forward, there will be more people in their 60s trying to cash in and sell up, and fewer people in their 30s and 40s trying to buy.
 That means house price growth will slow and we may see more years where prices fall.

 Lower house prices will be great for younger folk who are currently in their teens or twenties.
-However, I’m in my 40s and I’ve begun to realise that I can’t rely on property profits to keep me comfortable during my retirement.
+But the days of selling and banking a huge profit could be gone.

-These nightmares are scary but I know that the worst response is sticking your head in the sand.
+These nightmares are scary but the worst response is sticking your head in the sand.
 Taking action is the best way to reduce the financial fear.